krokedil/dibs-easy-for-woocommerce/readme.txt

 2. If you use the WordPress plugin uploader to install this plugin skip to step 4.
 3. Upload the entire plugin directory to your /wp-content/plugins/ directory.
 4. Activate the plugin through the 'Plugins' menu in WordPress Administration.
-5. Go WooCommerce Settings --> Payment Gateways and configure your Nets Easy settings.
+5. Go WooCommerce Settings --> Payment Gateways and configure your Nexi Checkout settings.
 6. Read more about the configuration process in the [plugin documentation](http://docs.krokedil.com/documentation/nets-easy-for-woocommerce/).